An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Method

 \subsubsection{\textbf{Reviewing (R)}}

-The \textit{Reviewing} category applied to any query that asked for evaluations or revisions of existing text, aligning with the two sub-processes of reviewing in Flower and Hayes' model~\cite{flower_cognitive_1981}.
-Queries involving evaluation can range from seeking targeted feedback to asking for a score or grade.
-Queries involving revision might ask to fix simple spelling and grammar mistakes, but may also have more complex goals, such as rewriting an essay in a particular style.
-Essentially, all queries where participants supplied the original text and requested an evaluation or a rewrite were classified as \textit{Reviewing}.
+The \textit{Reviewing} category included any query that asked for evaluations or revisions of existing text, aligning with the two subprocesses of reviewing in Flower and Hayes' model~\cite{flower_cognitive_1981}.
+Queries involving evaluation ranged from seeking targeted feedback on written text to requesting a score or grade.
+Queries involving revision included requests to fix simple spelling and grammar errors, as well as more complex tasks, such as rewriting sections of an essay in a particular style.
+In other words, any query in which participants supplied original text and requested an evaluation or rewrite---without significantly altering the overall theme or viewpoint---was classified as \textit{Reviewing}.